Jaguar's rejuvenation continues with this improved version of the company's flagship XJ luxury saloon. Jonathan Crouch

-As before, pricing sits mainly in the £60,000 to £75,000 bracket - on a par with the likes of the Audi A8 and the Mercedes S Class.
+As before, pricing sits mainly in the £63,000 to £77,000 bracket - on a par with the likes of the Audi A8 and the Mercedes S Class.
 Bear in mind though, that XJ models tend to come better equipped than their German rivals.
-There are six trim levels - 'Luxury', 'Premium Luxury', 'Portfolio', 'R-Sport', 'XJR' and 'Autobiography'.
-Engine choice will b the other inevitable determining factor in what you pay for your XJ.
-The entry-level 3.0D SWB model in 'Luxury' trim starts at around £60,000.
-If you want a sportier petrol option, you'll have to pay a £15,000 premium for the 3.0-litre variant.
+There are six trim levels - 'Luxury', 'Premium Luxury', 'Portfolio', 'R-Sport', 'XJ50' and 'Autobiography'.
+The entry-level 3.0D SWB model in 'Luxury' trim starts at around £63,000.
+If you want a long wheelbase body style, you'll have to pay a £3,000 premium.
 Standard equipment includes smarter LED headlights and classier leather inside, plus Jaguar's much improved 'InControl Touch Pro' infotainment system with its larger 10-inch screen.
 Included safety kit runs to the usual things - dynamic stability control (the 'Trac DSC' set-up), twin front, side and curtain airbags, front seats with a whiplash protection system, a blindspot warning set-up built into the door mirrors and a pop-up bonnet to improve protection for pedestrians.
 Jaguar has now added in a suite of standard camera-driven safety features, including 'Autonomous Emergency Braking', 'Lane Keep Assist' and 'Driver Condition Monitoring'.